Categories

 Faye is in recovery from surgery for a rare appendix cancer called pseudomyxoma peritonei, and she is eager to share her story to help others who may be struggling with the same or similar health concerns.

 Faye’s appendix cancer was discovered entirely by accident, in the course of treatment for an ovarian cyst.
-Though she has a family history of cancer—her mother having succumbed to bowel cancer just a couple of years ago—she did not expect her diagnosis, much less that she would have this particular kind of cancer.
+Though she has a family history of cancer — her mother having succumbed to bowel cancer just a couple of years ago — she did not expect her diagnosis, much less this particular cancer.

 Faye underwent what she refers to as “the mother of all surgeries”, HIPEC, during which 8 of her organs were removed and heated chemotherapy applied directly inside her abdomen, among other procedures performed.
 She was declared NED (no evidence of disease) afterwards.